Sex for fish

-Sex for fish, sometimes referred to as "fish for sex", is a phenomenon in which female fish traders engage in transactional sexual relationships with fishermen to secure their supply of fish, often out of coercion.
-Sex for fish is a common phenomenon in many developing countries, with the bulk of cases observed in Sub-Saharan Africa's inland fisheries.
+Sex for fish, sometimes referred to as fish for sex, is a socio-economic practice in which female fish traders engage in transactional sexual relationships with fishermen to secure their supply of fish, often out of coercion.
+Sex for fish is common in many developing countries, with the bulk of cases observed in Sub-Saharan Africa's inland fisheries.
 The practice is most common among economically disadvantaged women, such as single women, divorced women, or widows, who reside on or along the shores of inland fisheries.

-Several social-economic factors, including poverty, cultural practices, and competition among women who are involved in the fish trade, are often listed as variables fueling the 'sex for fish' practice.
-There is no conclusive research that shows what promotes the 'sex for fish' practice.
-However, fishermen have been theorized to be taking advantage of stiff competition between the women who trade in fish to demand sexual favours in exchange for the fish.
+Several socio-economic factors, including poverty, cultural practices, and competition among women who are involved in the fish trade, are often listed as causes contributing to the practice of sex for fish.
+Although there is no conclusive research to show what promotes the practice, it has been theorized that fishermen take advantage of stiff competition between the women who trade in fish to demand sexual favours in exchange for the fish.
 The men or the traders who receive sexual favours would grant preferential sales and sell at reduced prices to these women.

 On the shores of Lake Victoria in Kenya, women have been observed giving out empty polythene bags to the fishermen before they go out fishing at night or early morning, and when the fishermen return, some of the best catch would be set aside for them, stashed in these bags.

 Poverty

 In Kenya, where sex for fish has been well documented, poverty among the fishing communities has consistently been listed as a factor contributing to the practice of sex for fish.
 The sex for fish practice in Kenya is popularly referred to as the Jaboya system.
-'Jaboya' in the Luo tribe dialect means customer; due to the transactional involvement of fishermen with female fish traders, the locals coined the term 'Jaboya system' to refer to the sex for fish phenomenon.
+'Jaboya' in the Luo tribe dialect means customer; due to the transactional involvement of fishermen with female fish traders, the locals coined the term 'Jaboya system' to refer to the practice of sex for fish.
 In Kenya's third-largest city, Kisumu, sex for fish trading with adolescent girls has also been observed.
 In many cases, sex for fish trading is taught to young girls by their mothers, who practice the trade themselves.
 The prevalence of sex for fish among adolescent girls has led to an increase in sexually transmitted diseases in adolescents, including HIV.

 Exploitation of gay men

 In September 2012, a Kenyan TV station reported incidents where gay men exchanged sex for fish.
-This occurs due to a poor catch or for money.
-Impoverished gay men have become the latest group to be involved in sex for fish within fishing communities.
+This occurred due to a poor catch or for money.
+Impoverished gay men had become the latest group to be involved in sex for fish within fishing communities.